census-instrumentation/opencensus-python/docs/trace/usage.rst

 Framework Integration
 ---------------------

-Census supports integration with popular web frameworks including Django, Flask, Pyramid, and Webapp2.
+Census supports integration with popular web frameworks including Django, Flask, and Pyramid.
 When the application receives a HTTP request, the tracer will automatically generate a span context using the trace information extracted from the request headers, and propagated to the child spans.

 Flask
 ~~~~~